joewa/pyspark-modelica-demo/README.md

     )
 ```

-## Deploying jobs in a cloud computing platform using conda
+## Deploying the models on a cluster using conda
-[Anaconda](https://anaconda.org) is the "The World's Most Popular Data Science Platform" and the [OpenModelica compiler is available as a conda package](https://anaconda.org/conda-forge/omcompiler) too.
+[Anaconda](https://anaconda.org) is the "The World's Most Popular Data Science Platform" and the [OpenModelica compiler is available as a conda package](https://anaconda.org/conda-forge/omcompiler) too. `conda-build` is used to create a conda package of the model according to the recipe from `meta.yaml`.

+OpenModelica provides its own [package manager](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/packagemanager.html) enabling the installation of Modelica libraries in a mo-script via `installPackage`.
+For example `installPackage(Modelica, "3.2.3");` will download and install the Modelica Standard library 3.2.3 on the local system.
+Unfortunately, the usage of this package manager might not be appropriate in a cloud comuputing cluster environment.

+Consequently, the Modelica libraries must be available as conda packages too.
+For example [recipe](https://github.com/joewa/staged-recipes/blob/main/recipes/omsl/meta.yaml) creates a conda package of the OpenModelica-Standard-Library.

 ## Building and installing the conda package
 Go to the `conda-recipe` and run